vikingdata/articles/Using Markdown in Linux.md

             * pandoc file.md -f markdown -t html -s -o file.html
                 * Replace the input and output filenames.
                 * I choose pandoc because it can convert to other formats.
+         * Look at the html and determine if it looks good.
+         * We will NOT be uploading the file.

       * Save to github
         * Login into your github account.
         * Switch to your Respository.
         * Click on "Add File"
             * Choose the md file.
+        * Record link to file.
-      * Upload file to LinkedIn
+      * Put file on LinkedIn
-        * Click on  "Add File"
+        *